jennifer-spillane/cerianthus/ceri2020_maker.md

 After I ran the ending stuff (right before "extras", above), I ran busco on the "ceri_maker1.all.maker.proteins.fasta" file, and it was unfortunately, a little lower than I'd hoped.
 The complete BUSCO score is 53.6% for the euk database, and 55.1% for the met one.
 Sadly, this is probably because the transcriptomic reads we have for this species are so bad and/or incomplete, and there isn't a ton we can do about that.

+In the final iteration of the assembly, I polished using the reads from the published Pachyceri reads from this paper: Transcriptomic Analysis of Four Cerianthid (Cnidaria, Ceriantharia) Venoms. by Klompen, Macrander, Reitzel, and Stampar (2020).
+This gave me better scores for the assembly (see ceri2020_assembly.md) and I also used them to inform the maker run (see below), so now our buscos are a little better.

+Eukaryota: C:71.6%[S:52.1%,D:19.5%],F:17.8%,M:10.6%,n:303
+Metazoa: C:72.1%[S:55.5%,D:16.6%],F:11.2%,M:16.7%,n:978

+It's still not perfect, but I'm much happier with that compared to the first.

 ### Adding in transcriptomes

 Paper just came out (Klompen, Macrander, Reitzel, and Stampar) that published four cerianthid transcriptomes, including ours!
 So I downloaded all the reads to a new directory (/mnt/lustre/macmaneslab/jlh1023/cerianthid/maker_2020/transcriptomes).